What's in the Guide

 South Asian Collection

-Welcome to the Subject Guide for South Asian Studies.
+Welcome to the Research Guide for South Asian Studies.
 These pages provide access to resources - article databases, catalogs, reference books, web sites for South Asian Studies.

 The South Asia Section acquires books, periodicals, films, sound recordings and other library materials from South Asia, and provides library skills instruction and specialized reference assistance in support of the South Asian Studies Program and the Department of Asian Languages and Literature at the University of Washington.
-The Libraries is a member of the Center for Research Libraries, the South Asia Microform Project, South Asia Consortium - West (SACWest), and the Urdu Research Library Consortium.
+The Libraries is a member of the Center for Research Libraries, the South Asia Microform Project, and the Urdu Research Library Consortium.

 The University of Washington Libraries has a nationally important collection of materials relating to South Asia, including monographs, serials, newspapers, microforms, maps, and sound and video recordings.
 The Libraries has been a participant in the cooperative acquisitions programs administered by the Library of Congress since 1962.